ResidentMario/watsongraph/README.md

-# watson-graph
+# watsongraph
-`watson-graph` is a Pythonic concept graphing and recommendation library.
+`watsongraph` is a Pythonic concept graphing and recommendation library.
 The library's core `ConceptModel` objects is constructed out of the individual concept nodes which are associated with labels from the IBM Watson `wikipedia/en-20120601` cognitive graph, queried using the [Concept Insights API](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/concept-insights.html) and